How to Start your Wine Career

 If you don’t have six figures to invest in your own place, and you don’t want to spend five years working, then you really only have one option: get an appropriate wine certification.

-There are five sommelier levels that all sommelier certifications correspond with.
-Every accreditation agencies use their own trade name for the individual levels.
+To become a sommelier, there are five levels that all sommelier certifications to earn.
+Every accreditation agencies use its own trade name for the individual levels.

 |LEVEL||TRADE NAMES||CORE COMPETENCY|

 |L1 (Level One)||Level One Certification (NWS) Introductory Sommelier Certificate (CMS), Award in Wines (WSET)||Basic Wine Knowledge|